 The speeding driver told police that he was late for work at the time of the accident.
 Police officers took him to Valley Medical Center for an examination.
 He was then arrested for investigation of vehicular assault.
 It is not believed that drugs or alcohol were factors in the crash.

-In this case, one vehicle was travelling at over 100 miles per hour, while the other was travelling at normal highway speed.
+In this case, one vehicle was traveling at over 100 miles per hour, while the other was traveling at normal highway speed.
 The force involved in the accident was thus more than 100 miles per hour.

 Modern vehicles are built to absorb some of the force of an accident with crumple zones in the hood, seatbelts, airbags, and headrests designed to prevent an accident from causing a person’s head to whip around violently on their neck during a crash.